DataDog/datadog-for-intellij-platform/README.md

 > DISCLAIMER
 > This is a **Public Beta** version of the Datadog plugin intended for developers that use Datadog products such as
 > the [Log Explorer](https://docs.datadoghq.com/logs/explorer/) and
-> the [Continuous Profiler](https://docs.datadoghq.com/profiler/#pagetitle) for their Java or Go Services.
+> the [Continuous Profiler](https://docs.datadoghq.com/profiler/#pagetitle) for their Java, Go and Python Services.

 ### Plugin Features